3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=450>
  *Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*

 * The plenoptic function which describes the degrees of freedom of a light ray.
-The full equation is also time dependent.
+The full equation is also **time dependent**.

 Light has the properties of waves.
 Like ocean waves, light waves have crests and troughs.
 The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
 The **frequency** of a wave is the number of crests (or troughs) that pass a point in one second.
 The wavelength multiplied by the frequency equals the speed at which the wave travels.
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.

 #### Lightfields capture and rendering